tropicoo/yt-dlp-bot/README.md

    is the premium user, you're allowed to upload files up to 4GB (4294967296 bytes) and can change the default value stored in the `upload_video_max_file_size` config variable.
+5. If the website you want to download from requires authentication you can use your cookies by putting them into the `app_worker/cookies/cookies.txt` file in the Netscape format.

 ## 🛑 Failed download